Choosing the Right Team for Building Your Home

 At this stage, we’ll help you get pre-qualified for credit and if we haven’t previously worked with your builder, we’ll get them pre-approved, too.

 This is also a time to organize your documents to avoid delays later.
-“We encourage members to have their their financial records ready early in the process,” says ViJay.
+“We encourage members to have their financial records ready early in the process,” says ViJay.
 “This includes bank statements, tax records, and paystubs.
 It really helps move the application process along when financial information is organized and ready.”
 She adds that keeping a good paper trail of all your project information can be beneficial because it may be needed during the financing process.

 If you’re short on time, ViJay and her team will do as much as possible on behalf of a member to assist with the financing and building process.
 “Building a home requires a significant amount of legwork.
 If we can help keep things going, we will.
 Often this means working in tandem with the member and builder throughout the process.”